A Fresh Take on Diamond Stitch | A Crochet Tutorial

 Note: A table of abbreviations and symbols is always in the sidebar.

-Row 2 | Building Height
+Building Height

 Special Stitch: Front post treble crochet 2 together (fptr2tog)

-That’s a mouthful, right?
-In the beginning, the name of this stitch kind of threw me off.
+Just the name is a mouthful, right?
+At first, the name of this stitch kind of threw me off.
 It sounds like the name of a reducing stitch, right?
 But nothing gets reduced.
-A helpful way to think of it is that it makes an upside-down V shape.

 Written Instructions for Fptr2tog